YounesBB/Storage_Rental/gr2232/docs/release2/readme.md

     - Using Spotbugs to find and adress potential bugs and errors
     - Using Checkstyle to have a consistent styling

+Click [here](./workhabits.md) to read about workhabits and teamwork.

+Click [here](../../config/jsonSchema/unit.schema.json) to see the JSON schema, that is a documentation for the JSON-data files.

 Sequence diagram:
 ![Sequence diagram](./SequenceDiagram.png)

 Package diagram:
 ![Package diagram](./packageDiagram.png)

-Click [here](./workhabits.md) to read about workhabits and teamwork.

-Click [here](../../config/jsonSchema/unit.schema.json) to see the JSON schema.